 Professionally Train your Restaurant’s Staff

 A risk avoidance plan should include training for employees to protect them from harm.
 To protect employees, perform training sessions on lifting and carrying heavy items, provide proper equipment to store sharp knives or tools, have heat-protection gear for potholders to minimize risks.
 Have your employees walk you through the safety protocol for your food business in case of emergencies.
 Employees should know how to resolve problems with customers and when to get the manager involved.
-Make sure your employees are trained in the process of serving alcohol properly.
+Make sure your employees are trained in the process of serving alcohol properly and if they are serving alcohol, they need RSA training (Responsible Service of Alcohol) by law.

 Trained with New Technology